 4. Churn Rate

 For every subscription-based company, churn is a real killer.
-It is one of the most critical SaaS marketing metrics to measure.
+It is one of the most critical B2B SaaS marketing metrics to measure.
 A low customer return rate is concerning and dangerous for your business.

 There are two sub-metrics to measure under the SaaS churn rate metric:

 Customer churn rate – How many customers leave your service within a specific time period?
-This gives you insight into how good your customer retention is.
+This gives you insight into how good your customer retention rate is.
 It’s calculated as:

 Customer Churn Rate = Net customers lost in a given period x 100